 Content delivery networks (CDNs)

 A content delivery network (CDN) is a type of cache that stores copies of digital files in multiple geographic locations.
-The aim is to reduce [latency], improve [performance], and increase [availability] by serving files from the nearest servers to the end user.
+The aim is to reduce latency, improve performance, and increase availability by serving files from the nearest servers to the end user.

 CDNs are implemented as geographically-distributed networks of servers.
 They are widely used to deliver static web content such as HTML pages, JavaScript bundles, stylesheets, images, and video.
 When a user requests such content from a website, a CDN will redirect the request to the nearest server in its network, reducing latency (download times) for a better user experience.